 If you are a practice manager or even the primary healthcare provider, the term patient feedback probably brings up some feelings.
 If you’ve experienced constructive feedback from your patients, chances are you’ve either felt incredibly encouraged or defeated.

-The reality is when a patient leaves feedback online; it can either be a big help or a major headache for your practice.
+The reality is when a patient leaves reviews online; it can either be a big help or a major headache for your practice.

 In this article, we cover how patient feedback scores can impact your search engine rankings, your ability to acquire new patients and even your practice’s revenue.